 Historically speaking, Leeds' results were fairly unremarkable until the Don Revie era in the 60s.
 Immediately upon his arrival, Revie proved to be a manager with the plan; he implemented many positive changes in and around the club, including the meticulous pre-match preparations and the rigorous training program.
 It was generally accepted that, under his leadership, the club's young talent was given a far better chance to succeed.

 In 1961 Leeds changed their kit to white shirts, white shorts and white socks – Real Madrid was the model.
 Since 1934, their dresses had been blue and yellow, and before that white and blue.

 Not long after securing promotion to the First Division in 1964, Leeds started dominating the local competition.
 During the next decade, they claimed two League titles and both English cups, while finishing runners-up to Milan in the Cup Winners' Cup.
 Their biggest loss would come in 1975, however, when they were defeated by Bayern Munich in a controversially refereed European Cup final.

 Leeds re-emerged as a contender in the early 90s, under Howard Wilkinson.
 With his eye for talent, Wilkinson was successful in bringing a number of skilled players to the club, including future stars such as Gary Speed and Eric Cantona.
 As a result, Leeds claimed their third League trophy, the last First Division title before the competition was renamed to Premier League.
-Their time in the spotlight turned out to be short-lived, however; following a huge financial meltdown at the turn of the century, Leeds were relegated to the Championship in 2004, where they still reside today.
+Their time in the spotlight turned out to be short-lived, however; following a huge financial meltdown at the turn of the century, Leeds were relegated to the Championship in 2004.

 By Martin Wahl

 Leeds white, yellow and blue colors are noticeable in their crest and especially characteristic is the white rose, a symbol for Yorkshire.
-The logo have been changed in several occasions, the last time was in 1998, which resulted in a new crest form and also that the rose would lessen in importance.
+The logo has been changed in several occasions, the last time was in 1998, which resulted in a new crest form and also that the rose would lessen in importance.
 Noticeable is the switch from the abbreviations AFC (Association Football Club) to the more modern FC (Football Club).